 1. Launch YaST, select Network Services and then Windows Domain Membership.

-2. Make the following changes:

-- Set the Domain or Workgroup to the name of your Active Directory domain or the IP address of the domain controller.
-Ensure that the domain name is in uppercase. - Check Also Use SMB information for Linux Authentication. - Check Create Home Directory on Login. - Check Single Sign-on for SSH. - Ensure that Offline Authentication is not checked.
+2. Make the following changes: - Set the Domain or Workgroup to the name of your Active Directory domain or the IP address of the domain controller.
+Ensure that the domain name is in uppercase. - Check Use SMB information for Linux Authentication. - Check Create Home Directory on Login. - Check Single Sign-on for SSH.

+- Ensure that Offline Authentication is not checked.
 This option is not compatible with the Linux VDA.

 3. Click OK.
-If prompted to install some packages, click Install.
+If you are prompted to install some packages, click Install.
 4. If a domain controller is found, it asks whether you want to join the domain.
 Click Yes.

-5. When prompted, type the credentials of a domain user with permission to add computers to the domain and click OK.
+5. When prompted, type the credentials of a domain user with permission to add machines to the domain and click OK.
+6. Restart your services manually or restart the machine.

-6. A message indicating success is displayed.

-7. If prompted to install some samba and krb5 packages, click Install.

-YaST might have indicated that these changes require some services or the machine to be restarted.
 We recommend you restart the machine:

 '''

 1 su -

-2

-3 reboot
+2 reboot

 '''